ShixiongQi/UNIVERSE/README.md

 2. On master node, run `./prerequisite.sh`
 3. On master node, run `sudo docker login` to login with your dockerhub account
 4. On master node, run `${MYMOUNT}/istio/out/linux_amd64/istioctl manifest install -f istio-de.yaml` to setup custom istio
+5. Edit the resource usage of `istio-ingressgateway` deployment.
+Set CPU as 16 and memory as 40Gi.

 ## Deploy Istio (Build manually)
 1. If the system login name is different from the docker name then, run `export DOCKER_USER=<docker name>`